AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 When you change the status of the task or project to a custom status, the status of the issue changes to a custom issue status only if the following two conditions are met:

-* The **Automatically****set issue statuses to match the resolvable object using the Status keys** option is selected.
+* The "Automatically set issue statuses to match the resolvable object using the Status keys" option is selected.
 For more information about how to enable this setting, see [Set up Adobe Workfront to handle Resolvable Objects](#set-up-adobe-workfront-to-handle-resolvable-objects).

 * The custom status of the project or task has the same three letter code as the custom status of the issue.

 You can create custom statuses with the same key for both issues and projects or tasks.
 When the project or task (as a Resolving Object) are changed to the custom status, the change also reflects on the status of the issue.
 The status key must be the same for the issue and project or task statuses.

 For example, create a project custom status named "Launched" with the three letter code "LCD" which equates with "Current".
 Also, create an issue custom status named "Project Launched", also with the letter code "LCD" which equates with "In Progress".
 When you mark the project as "Launched", the issue will automatically change the status to "Project Launched".
-If the **Automatically****set issue statuses to match the resolvable object using the Status keys** setting were not enabled, the issue status would change to "In Progress" instead (the default status).
+If the "Automatically****set issue statuses to match the resolvable object using the Status keys" setting were not enabled, the issue status would change to "In Progress" instead (the default status).

 For more information about creating a custom status, see [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).

 ## Synchronize the percent complete of a Resolving Object with that of the Resolvable Object